Omega2-web/javascript-style-guide/Readme.md

 license.
 It has been modified to suit the preferences of the CRUX Informatics development team.

+In the interest of ensuring a quality codebase most of these styles will be built into a linter that can catch anything that is missed by the human eye, but inevitably some of these things either cannot be checked easily by a linter, or will not be included for purposes of reducing strictness, and it is up to the developer to follow the guidelines.

 ## Table of contents

 * [1 tab for indention](#1-tab-for-indention)